swagathaur/TennisScoreChecker/README.md

 The first row is a match id, the second row shows who is playing against whom.
+I assume that these files will always have this same layout, with the ```match``` keyword denoting the seperator between games, and that the second line will always use ``` vs ``` to denote the seperator between player one and player two.
 After that are a series of points, where 0 is a point for the first person listed, 1 is for last person.

 i.e.